DrewNull/optimizely-cms12-upgrade/README.md

-# Upgrading Optimizely to CMS 12 and Commerce 14
+# Upgrading Optimizely CMS 11 to 12 and Commerce 13 to 14

 [[_TOC_]]